Sunday, December 22, 2024

 It is obvious that internal borrowing will help us stay afloat for some time, but given the severe shortage of foreign aid, these funds will not be enough for long, believes Oleksiy Kushch, an expert at the United Ukraine analytical center.

 There’s nowhere to get it from on the domestic market.
-And we have practically no domestic borrowing market - it ceased to exist with the beginning of the war ,” the expert said in a comment to Apostrophe. – Now there is a situational purchase of war bonds by the population, but in total this is from 30 to 50 billion hryvnia.
+And we have practically no domestic borrowing market - it ceased to exist with the outbreak of the war ,” the expert said in a commentary to Apostrophe. — Now there is a situational purchase of war bonds by the population, but in total it is from 30 to 50 billion hryvnia.
 Businesses practically do not buy bonds due to problems caused by the economic situation.
-Banks will be able to buy, but this, again, is a capacity of up to 100 billion hryvnia .”
+Banks will be able to buy, but this, again, has a capacity of up to 100 billion hryvnia ."

 If next year the deficit in external financial assistance is about 20 billion dollars, that is, about 800 billion hryvnia, then, most likely, such money will not be found on the domestic market.